indygreg/lua-protobuf/README.md

 For linking, you'll need to include whatever library contains Lua.
 On *NIX toolchains, this typically corresponds to the linker flag _-llua_ or _-llua5.1_.

 The produced C++ code contains _extern "C" { }_ blocks around all code that utilizes Lua API function calls to avoid C++ name mangling.

+## Windows

+Windows requires an identifier for symbols to be exported from shared libraries.
+If compiling the lua-protobuf output to a shared library, you'll need to use a preprocessor define:

+    #define LUA_PROTOBUF_EXPORT __declspec(dllexport)